Silver–Russell syndrome: Diagnosis

 For many years the diagnosis of Silver–Russell syndrome was clinical.
 However, this led to overlaps with syndromes with similar clinical features such as Temple syndrome and 12q14 microdeletion syndrome.
 In 2017, an international consensus was published – detailing the steps clinicians should take to diagnose Silver–Russell syndrome.
-It is now recommended to test for 11p15 loss of methylation and mUPD7 first.
+Routine molecular testing is advised if there is reason to suspect SRS.
+At the current moment, it is recommended to test for 11p15 loss of methylation and mUPD7 first.
 If they are negative, then testing for mUPD16, mUPD20 should take place.
 Testing for 14q32 should also be considered, to rule out Temple syndrome as a differential diagnosis.
 If these tests come back inconclusive, then a clinical diagnosis should be made.

+Different mechanisms for having SRS lead to different phenotypes being expressed.
+An example of this is that those who are found to have the mUPD7 condition are more likely to also have a speech delay and more difficulty learning.

 It is recommended that the Netchine-Harbison clinical scoring system (NH-CSS) is used to group the clinical features together in a point based score.
+This score is made using six criteria: SGA birth, postnatal growth failure, relative macrocephaly at birth, prominent forehead, body asymmetry, and feeding difficulties.
+Scoring ≥4 on the NH-CSS is enough to clinically consider SRS as a possible disorder.
+The NH-CSS is not always reliable, especially when dealing with more rare monogenic forms of SRS.